progit/progit/de/01-introduction/01-chapter1.markdown

 This is an important distinction between Git and nearly all other VCSs.
 It makes Git reconsider almost every aspect of version control that most other systems copied from the previous generation.
 This makes Git more like a mini filesystem with some incredibly powerful tools built on top of it, rather than simply a VCS.
 We’ll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in Chapter 3.

 Dies ist ein wichtiger Unterschied zwischen Git und praktisch allen anderen Versionskontrollsystemen.
 In Git wurden daher fast alle Aspekte der Versionskontrolle neu überdacht, die in anderen Systemen mehr oder weniger von ihren jeweiligen Vorgängergeneration übernommen worden waren.
 Git arbeitet im Großen und Ganzen eher wie ein (mit einigen unglaublich mächtigen Werkezeugen ausgerüstetes) Mini-Dateisystem, als wie ein gängiges Versionskontrollsystem.
-Auf einige der Vorteile, die es mit sich bringt, Daten in dieser Weise zu betrachten, werden wir in Kapitel 3 eingehen, wenn wir das Git Branch Konzept diskutieren.
+Auf einige der Vorteile, die es mit sich bringt, Daten in dieser Weise zu betrachten, werden wir in Kapitel 3 eingehen, wenn wir das Git Branching Konzept diskutieren.

 ### Nearly Every Operation Is Local ###